In this chapter, we are going to create the test cases for the models, jobs

 Once the mail is successfully sent to the user, the

-attribute in the user_notifications
+last_notification_sent_date attribute in the user_notifications table will

 be set with today's date for that particular user.